What Is a Chimney Pot and Do I Need One? (Homeowner’s Guide)

 Capped Chimney Pots

 Chimney pots covered with a cowl (covering) are called capped chimney pots.
 Homeowners usually purchase capped chimney pots for the extra utility they provide.
-Depending upon its type, a capped chimney pot can solve various chimney issues such as leaking, clogging, and downdrafts.

 Tudor Chimney Pot